Nigel Turner, Social Care Director

 Yolaine Bech, Human Resources Manager

-Yolaine joined PSMG/FTF as interim Human Resources Manager in July 2017.
+Yolaine joined PSMG/FTF as Human Resources Manager in July 2017.
 She provides an HR Management Service for the Charity in the UK.